-A study published in the July 2003 issue of the journal Pediatrics provides an interesting glimpse into the future of premature babies.
+A study published in Pediatrics provides an interesting glimpse into the future of premature babies.
 The study of 103 boys and 92 girls who were born in the late 1970s found that premature girls were just as tall as other girls by age 20.
 Premature boys, in contrast, were about an inch shorter on average than other boys.
 Interestingly, boys who were born prematurely were about half as likely as other boys to be overweight at age 20.
 For girls, prematurity didn't seem to have much effect on the risk of obesity.

 Some premature babies have an especially hard time catching up.
 As reported in an article on For Parents of Preemies, a Web site run by the University of Wisconsin, stunted growth is most common among babies who weighed less than 2 1/2 pounds at birth, were small for their gestational age (their age since conception) at birth, and suffered a long illness, or who were slow to gain weight in the hospital nursery.